Entitlement to Irish citizenship

 • One (or both) of your parents was entitled to live in Ireland or Northern Ireland without any restriction on their period of residency

-• One (or both) of your parents was legally resident on the island of Ireland for 3 out of the 4 years immediately before your birth (this does not include residence on a student visa, or residence while awaiting an international protection decision)
+• One (or both) of your parents was legally resident on the island of Ireland for 3 out of the 4 years immediately before your birth (this does not include residence on a student visa, or residence while awaiting an international protection decision or residence under a declaration of subsidiary protection)

 3. You were born abroad and any of the following apply to you: